Digital Marketing Services London

 - •Spam complaint monitoring: tracking complaint rates and identifying the sends or segments driving them before they damage domain reputation

-- •Re-engagement before re-activation: lists that have not been emailed for six or more months require a specific re-engagement sequence before promotional sends begin
+- •Re-engagement before re-activation: lists that have not been emailed for six or more months need a specific re-engagement sequence before promotional sends resume

-- •Platform-specific deliverability rules: different platforms (Gmail, Outlook, Apple Mail) each apply different filtering - we optimise for the inbox environment your audience uses most
+- •Platform-specific rules: Gmail, Outlook, and Apple Mail each apply different filtering, and we optimise for the inbox environment your audience actually uses

-We work across all major email marketing platforms and recommend the right one based on your specific business requirements, list size, integration needs, and budget.
-The platform is a tool - the strategy and execution are what determine whether it works.
+As an email marketing agency, we work across every major platform and recommend the one that fits your list size, integration needs, and budget.
+The platform is a tool, not the strategy.

 - •Klaviyo: best in class for ecommerce businesses with Shopify integration, behavioural triggers, and revenue attribution built in